slaclab/sdf-docs/batch-compute.md

 cluster:

 1. Dedicated resources: for repos with real time requirements or with uniform usage over time (for that cluster).
+A subset of super-users from each facility will be allowed to create reservations.
+Users will submit jobs for this stance using the repo name and reservation name.
+Example:
+  `--partition milano --account lcls-xpp1234 --reservation lcls-xpp1234-230101-230105`

 2. Shared resources with priority: for repos within their quota (for that cluster).
+This is the default stance and users will submit jobs for this stance using the repo name.
+Example:
+  `--partition milano --account lcls-xpp1234`

 3. Shared resources without priority: for repos above their quota (for that cluster).
 Jobs in this category may be preempted by higher priority jobs.
+This is the opportunistic cycles stance, aka scavenger cycles, and jobs are submitted under the facility account and quality of service preemptable.
+Example:
+  `--partition milano --account lcls --qos preemptable`

+As a matter of convention:

+- Default Slurm account = `<facility>`
+- Repo Slurm account = `<facility>-<repo>`
+- Slurm reservation = `<facility>-<repo>-<starttime>-<endtime>`

 The mapping of repos to dedicated resource is dynamic.
 This is required, for example, to assign different nodes to a repo so that a